Tension vs Compression | MRI Gold Standard | Surgical Emergency if Tension Side

 - Image intensifier guidance

-- 3 cannulated screws in inverted triangle
+- 3 cannulated screws in inverted triangle, or SHS as above

 - Ensure no screw in weight-bearing dome